HarryHamilton/crag-checker/useful_links.md

 How to determine whether to send email or not:
 1) have a list of acceptable day & night weather types:
    - any weather type < 9 is acceptable2
-2) any precipitation probability < 20 is acceptable
+2) any avg precipitation probability < 30 is acceptable
 3) So, if weathertype < 9 and Pp < 20, send email.